Skip to main contentArrow Right

 Table of Contents

 Healthcare identity and access management (IAM) is critical because of the sensitivity of medical records and the regulatory landscape governing their use.
-At its core, compliance depends on having robust IAM systems that restrict access to PHI and continuously monitor for unauthorized use.
+Compliance depends on robust healthcare IAM systems that restrict access to sensitive data and continuously monitor for and prevent unauthorized use—all while supporting, not burdening, healthcare clients.

-For example, in the United States, organizations that handle personally identifiable information (PII) related to treatments must safeguard protected health information (PHI) under HIPAA.
-They may also need to comply with other evolving privacy laws like HITECH and state-specific mandates such as the CPRA
+In the United States, organizations that handle personally identifiable information (PII) related to treatment must safeguard protected health information (PHI) under the Health Insurance Portability and Accountability Act (HIPAA).
+They may also need to comply with other evolving privacy laws like HITECH, along with local and state-specific mandates, such as the CPRA.

-In this article, we’ll discuss how compliance starts (and often fails) with IAM.
+In this article, we’ll discuss how compliance starts (yet often fails) with IAM.

 Main points